mrhappywaves/refactor-homework/README.md

 3. Accessible Alt attributes were added to images.
 4. The headings attributes were structured in sequential order.
 5. A concise descriptive page title was added.
-6. Media queries allowing for better user experience were added to breaking points of the page at 1024px and 768px widths.
+6. Media queries allowing for better user experience were added to breaking points of the page at 1024px and 768px display widths.